Apply for Disaster Relief

 How to Apply

 Complete the Disaster Relief Fund Application [link will be live at 12:00 p.m.
-(PST) on Tuesday, February 4, 2025].
-Verification of primary address may be required.
-Other documentation also may be requested during the application process.
+(PDT) on Thursday, March 13, 2025].
+Verification of primary address located within the FEMA designated disaster areas may be required.
+Other documentation may also be requested during the application process.

-Applications will be reviewed on a first come basis as they are received, while funds are available.
+Applications will be reviewed on a first come basis as they are received, while funds are available from the Caltech and JPL Disaster Relief Fund.
 Beneficiaries will be notified of their status generally within three business days.

 Please consult with your financial advisor and/or tax advisor about receiving money from the Caltech and JPL Disaster Relief Fund regarding any personal tax implications to determine any impact on your insurance or FEMA payments.
 Ideally, the grant from the Disaster Relief Fund will not otherwise be reimbursed or covered by insurance or another source.